Key messages

 Data uncertainties

-Groundwater abstraction is not measured by measuring devices.
+Groundwater abstraction is not measured by measuring instruments.
+It is estimated by changes in groundwater levels.

 Clasification of uncertainties